 Where do you draw inspiration from for your designs?

-What is the vision for your brand in the next 5 years?
+What is the inspiration for your brand’s name?

 I wanted the name to be something in Hindu because we made everything in India.
 An Indian friend helped me find the name.
 Amaya means many things in Hindi , guileless, sincere and genuine. but the one I liked best is’ “no boundaries”.
 It was important the name was easy to pronounce too.

 What has been your biggest accomplishment personally to date?

 Helping those in need.
 We provide scholarships for girls in developing countries who would otherwise not be able to attend school.
 I’m also proud to be supporting all our crafts people who do the silk screening, block printing and embroidering.

 What makes your brand stand out from others?

 Amaya is classic and timeless, not trendy.
 We use sophisticated color combinations, and everything is made by hand.

 What would you like your brand to be known/recognized for?